-- In-Game Economics/Sale of Virtual Goods - E-commerce sites (e.g., Shopify, Ebay, Etsy, Poshmark) - App based services (e.g., Grubhub, Doordash, Instacart) - Social Media Influencers (e.g., YouTube, Instagram)
+Uber Eats, and Lyft.
+Other sources may include: Fiverr, Foap, In-Game Economics/Sale of Virtual Goods, E-commerce sites (e.g., Shopify, Ebay, Etsy, Poshmark), App based services (e.g., Grubhub, Doordash, Instacart), Social Media Influencers (e.g., YouTube, Instagram)

 - A. Treat as self-employment and verify using federal tax return (IRS Form 1040 including Schedule C) - B. If a tax return has never been filed and the business is less than one year old, owner/agents must obtain a self-affidavit and profit/loss statement.
 Owner/agents may utilize Sample Form 33 for this purpose.
 Printouts from the "gig" work website or app as a basis for income, and receipts as a basis for expenses is best practice, but not required by KHRC.
-If a policy is implemented regarding supporting documentation for gig income, it must be applied consistently. - C. Uber and Lyft can access the IRS 1099 through their online driver accounts and a tax summary that will provide information on expenses and mileage. - Note: Units are not to be used an Airbnb.
-It is recommended the lease prohibit the use of units as Airbnb, which the IRS would consider commercial space.
+If a policy is implemented regarding supporting documentation for gig income, it must be applied consistently. - C. Uber and Lyft can access the IRS 1099 through their online driver accounts and a tax summary that will provide information on expenses and mileage.

+Note: Units are not to be used an Airbnb.
+It is recommended the lease prohibit the use of units as an Airbnb, which the IRS would consider commercial space.

-6.4.3 Other Income from Net Family Assets
+4. Other Income from Net Family Assets